Judgement pollutes perfect waters.

 More deep breaths.

-It’s not like I couldn’t see all the things I was feeling insecure about, but now, I wasn’t picking on them.
+Choosing to stay in the process and be with the judgements—not run from them—I noticed something.
+To my surprise, the negative voices stopped.
+It’s not like I couldn’t see all the things I was feeling insecure about.
+I just wasn’t picking on them.

-A loving smile appeared for a fleeting moment.
+A loving smile even appeared for a fleeting moment.
+Gentle respite from the noise within.